Case study · Gaming & membership

 What this means for your business

 MaddenTurf shows I do not just design and ship a site and walk away.
-I can build and personally run a real membership business, a creator network, a content pipeline, and a homepage funnel that actually converts, and keep it profitable for years without outside capital.
+I built a real membership business in 2013 and I am still running it in 2026, through a creator network, a content pipeline, a major pricing pivot, and a homepage funnel that keeps converting.
 That is the same standard I bring to any business I take on.

 Work with me